MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 ![Screenshot of a deployed label action in a flow.](media/flowcontrol/label-example.png)

 The **Run subflow** action interrupts the subflow in which it's placed and runs another subflow.
 When the second subflow completes, the flow reverts to the original subflow to continue running.
-In the figure below, the subflow **Calculate Discount** has been created to run multiple times throughout the runtime of the flow, to avoid repeating the same code.
+In the figure below, the subflow **Calculate Discount** has been created to run multiple times throughout the runtime of the flow to avoid repeating the same code.

 ![Screenshot of a deployed Run subflow action.](media/flowcontrol/subflows-example.png)